 An easy signup flow will increase conversion rates and improve customer experience.
 But that’s not the only place you should streamline for a better user experience.
 Automated billing eases the process of collecting payments.
 It’s a better customer experience and minimizes involuntary churn.

-Often times promoting your SaaS product is as easy as ensuring your business operations run smoothly.
+Oftentimes, promoting your SaaS product is as easy as ensuring your business operations run smoothly.
 This gives existing customers a delightful experience.
 Happy customers will turn into loyal customers.
 They’ll also tell their friends about your brand.
 That helps you get more leads at a lower cost.

-9. Leverage Free Trials
+9. Use Free Trials

-You can showcase your SaaS service with limited-time free trials or freemium plans.
+You can showcase the value of your SaaS service with limited-time free trials or freemium plans.
 Streaming platforms like Hulu and Spotify offer a 30-day full-access free trial.
-Design platforms like Canva go the freemium way.
-Basic accounts are available for free.
-Users who want access to advanced features become paid subscribers.
+Website builders like Landingi and Leadpages provide a 14-day free trial.
+Meanwhile, the design platforms like Canva go the freemium way.

 Both models generate qualified leads.